pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ### Professor's goals

 > My primary motivation is to convey the beauty of the subject, get students interested, and then getting them to work on a large-ish codebase.
-This would be common to many of the systems courses if I teach them: compilers, os, networks...
+This would be common to many of the systems courses if I teach them: compilers, os, networks, etc..
 Problems that pop-up when developing in the large (with multiple people, spanning non-trivial time period) can only be really understood while writing large programs yourself.
-I think in Computing, DSAx, ... there are no opportunities to do this.
-Main technical objectives are teaching lexing + parsing (a task that pops up almost everywhere in programming) and to expose students to the some aspects of engineering with language design as a medium (types, mutability, first-class vs second-class).
-I think understanding these issues are important to really understand correctness and efficiency barriers and can form a technical basis for many choices.
-For example, a language with first-class functions lose a lot of optimization opportunities but gain a lot of abstraction opportunities leading to better correctness.
-Such tradeoffs are common in engineering.
-And, compilers sort of give a well-understood case of tradeoffs.
+I think in Computing, DSAx, etc., there are no opportunities to do this.
+Main technical objectives are teaching lexing + parsing (a task that pops up almost everywhere in programming) and to expose students to some aspects of engineering with language design as a medium (types, mutability, first-class vs second-class).

-From this, some goals that can be identified are:
+From this, some goals can be identified:

 - Convey the beauty of the subject and Get students interested : intrinsic motivation
 - working with large codebases, exposure to tradeoffs in engineering, and skills (lexing,parsing) that "pop up everywhere" : competence in _real life contexts_ (effective transfer)